Rajat0063/Infosys-Springboard-Internship-6.0/Data Visualization/Power BI Training/README.md

 </details>

-**Question 28:** will choose from a list of common calculations & add the results to the selected table??
+**Question 28:** will choose from a list of common calculations & add the results to the selected table?

 <details> <summary><b>🔍 View Answer</b></summary>
 ✅ Answer: <br><br>